cyberops7/garage-discordbot/.github/CONTRIBUTING.md

   * `uv sync --frozen`

+* Create your own `.env` file
+  * `cp sample.env .env`
+  * Put your bot token in the new .env file (this file is ignored by Git) (or provide it to the shell environment, Docker container, etc. in some other way)

+### Updating dependencies
+If you want to upgrade dependencies and test for compatibility, use `uv` to upgrade them all or one at a time.
+Do thorough compatibility testing before submitting a PR with updated dependencies.

 * Upgrading all packages
   * `uv lock --upgrade`
 * Upgrading a package
   * `uv lock --upgrade-package package-name`